-Are you a RI based teacher looking for a creative way to engage your female students and teach valuable STEM skills?
-Consider starting a Technovation team at your school this year.
 “Confidence, excitement, and a startup experience” are just a few of the things they will take away from the experience.
 But don’t take our word for it.

 MassTLC reached out to Holly Eaves, a teacher at East Greenwich High School in Rhode Island to ask her to share, in her own words, what makes Technovation so special.
 We also heard from Lauren, one of Mrs. Eaves’ students, about her experience on a Technovation team.

 Holly Eaves, Teacher at East Greenwich High School